Medical Tests Every Man Needs to Be Healthy for Life

 You need to know what normal feels like, and now’s a good time.
 You might be surprised to find out that the risk for testicular cancer actually peaks in your 20s, says Gary Rogg, M.D., internist at Montefiore Medical Center in Bronx, New York.

 “It’s wise to do a self-exam probably monthly,” Dr. Rogg says, but talk to your doctor first to get a “feel” for what you’re looking for.
-“Most men don’t know, which can lead to a lot of anxiety and unnecessary testing,” says David K. Spindell, M.D., internal medicine practitioner and divisional vice president of medical affairs at Abbott Diagnostics.
+“Most men don’t know, which can lead to a lot of anxiety and unnecessary testing,” says David K. Spindell, M.D., internal medicine practitioner.

 You’ll probably need a few shots in the arm (or butt) in this decade, in part because some immunity from childhood vaccination has worn off, and in part to match your lifestyle.
 Get a tetanus booster, and ask about a Tdap (tetanus-diphtheria and acellular pertussis), which also includes a diphtheria vaccine.